Freelance writer/editor and English teacher in France

-With 10 years of experience as a journalist and communications specialist, I've produced content projects for a variety of healthcare and public health organizations.
-I also write about work/life issues.
+With 10 years of experience as a journalist and communications specialist, I write about work/life issues.
 I have published articles in media outlets including Doist, Fast Company, Pacific Standard, Huffington Post, Forbes, Law360, and News 21.
+I've also produced content projects for a variety of healthcare and public health organizations.

 In 2018, I decided to make some big changes.
 In February, I left full-time employment to pursue freelance writing.
 In the fall I moved to France after ten years in New York City and started a part-time English teaching job at three primary schools in the town of Biscarrosse, a bit over an hour outside the city of Bordeaux near the Atlantic Ocean.

-Now, far from brownstones and 24-hour bodegas, I am enjoying the opportunity to teach English to young students, improve my French, get eight weeks of vacation, surf (in France! who knew?), and experience a lifestyle and culture that often feels like a different planet from the one I know—especially in these stressful political times.
+Far from brownstones and 24-hour bodegas, I enjoyed the opportunity to teach English to young students, improve my French, get eight weeks of vacation, surf (in France! who knew?), and experience a different lifestyle and culture.
+I also got a WSET 2 wine and spirits certificate at a chateau in Burgundy.
 You can follow my experiences on my blog France & Beyond.

 I grew up in Chicago and its near north suburbs and lived in the area through college.
 I had my first immersive experience in French in a semester study abroad program in Paris.
 After graduation, I moved to Washington, D.C., for a job with the Federal Trade Commission and two years later to New York City for journalism school.
-After graduating, I moved to Brooklyn and stayed for a decade.
+I settled in Brooklyn for about a decade, working in journalism and communications.

 Powered by Squarespace